 The males of the various species of frogs and toads “call” to females during breeding.
 This often takes place in the water of ponds and creeks, because when a female approaches a suitable male and they pair up, she will lay eggs in the water.
 The calls of frogs and toads are a little like bird song, in that different species have different calls and an experienced listener can identify the species by listening to the call.
 A very good book, with audio recordings of many calls, is The Frogs and Toads of North America, by Lang Elliott and others.

 They may look a little like lizards, but salamanders are not reptiles; they are amphibians.
 They have skin that may feel rubbery, slimy, or slightly rough, but they do not have scales and they can dry out easily.
-Like other amphibians, they generally start out as eggs laid in water.
+Like other amphibians, most of them start out as eggs laid in water.
 Instead of a shell, the egg has a clear membrane through which you can see the embryo developing.

-When they hatch, the babies are not like adult salamanders, but are larvae that breathe in the water using gills.
+With a few exceptions like the slimy salamander mentioned above, here is what happens next: When the eggs hatch, the babies are not like adult salamanders, but are larvae that breathe in the water using gills.
 This is the salamander version of a tadpole.
-Later, they generally change into an air-breathing adult form (one group, the lungless salamanders, do not have lungs as adults).
+Later, most of them change into an air-breathing adult form (one group, the lungless salamanders, do not have lungs as adults).
 Some salamander species live entirely in the larval, aquatic form, and these are called “neotenic” salamanders.
 Neotenic salamanders are not a different kind of salamander, but the term “neotenic” simply describes the fact that the salamander did not change into an adult, air breathing form.

 Because they depend on healthy wetlands or other habitats that are shrinking because of things like development for human use or drought and climate change, salamanders are in trouble.
 Like frogs and toads, their skin is porous and they “drink” through their skin.
 This makes them particularly vulnerable to chemical pollutants in water.
-Overall, for these and other reasons, amphibians are disappearing in many parts of the world.
+Overall, because of pollution, diseases, habitat loss and other reasons, amphibians are disappearing in many parts of the world.
 See organizations such as the Amphibian Survival Alliance for more information.